-Don’t call someone heterodox or a heretic for believing in the latter two theories.
+One last time, don’t call people ‘heterodox’ or a ‘heretic’ for believing in the latter two theories.

 John 3:16-17 says that when we believe in Jesus, we will not perish but receive eternal life.

 John repeats his thesis (1 John 5:11-12).
 God has given us eternal life, and this life is in his Son.
-Whoever has the Son; whoever does not have the Son does not have life.
+Whoever has the Son has life; whoever does not have the Son does not have life.

 C..
 Believers will receive ultimate salvation

 Rom.
 13:11 says that we need to wake up from our slumber because the hour has come, because our salvation is nearer than when we first believed.
 In this case salvation is the eternal state, after we shuffle off this mortal coil (body) and live in our spirits and reunite with our resurrected bodies.

 As noted, Heb.
 9:27-28 teaches us that after we die, we face judgment (not go through reincarnation).
 Then he will reappear a second time, “not to bear sin but to bring salvation to those who are waiting for him.”
 Once again, this salvation at his second coming is a rescue mission from this evil world.

 Luke 21:28 says that when fearful signs appear, we have to look up, knowing that our redemption draws near.
 This too is the rescue mission from this present evil age.
 Then we will have perfect bodies and mental states and perfect love.